 In addition, the war in Ukraine leads to a high degree of uncertainty regarding the Group's operations in Ukraine, Russia and Belarus.
-While the Group's combined activities in Ukraine, Russia and Belarus only account for around 1% of the Group's net sales, the conflict in Ukraine and the resulting international sanctions could result in significant uncertainties and negatively impact European markets.
+While the Group's combined activities in Ukraine, Russia and Belarus only accounts for less than 1% of the Group's net sales, the conflict in Ukraine and the resulting international sanctions could result in significant uncertainties and negatively impact European markets.